5 candidates running for 3 Morton County Commission seats

 "I'm concerned about small businesses that were doing well before COVID-19 and now they're struggling," Peters said.

-He also said he would talk with existing businesses to see what the need to grow in order to promote economic growth in the county.
+He also would talk with existing businesses to see what they need to grow in order to promote economic growth in the county.

 County residents have told Peters they would like to see roads better maintained, though he added the county highway department is doing a good job taking care of roads with the resources it has.